{{ root_page.title }}

 The most common causes are:

-- There are also many other causes of delirium, which, are listed on this page.
+There are many other causes of delirium, there is a list on this page.

 Who can get delirious?

-Anyone of any age can, but it is most common in older people and children.
-People with dementia are more likely to get delirium and cannot always say what is wrong or how they feel.
+Anyone of any age can, it is most common in older people and children.
+People with dementia are more likely to get delirium.
+Due to this they cannot always say what is wrong or how they feel.

 How do you treat delirium?